appfoundry/Reliant/README.md

 Eager means that they will be instantiated when the application context boots up, lazy means they will be instantiated *Just-in-Time*, when they are requested.

-> For iOS, Reliant also reacts to memory warnings, by clearing it's  singleton scope.
+> For iOS, Reliant also reacts to memory warnings, by clearing its singleton scope.
 In
 > this case, all singletons become lazy singletons and will be initialized again when
 > requested.